 PERA accounts can be opened in any Bangko Sentral Pilipinas-licensed administrators.
 Currently, there are only three institutions that are granted so far: Landbank, Bank of the Philippine Islands, Banco de Oro-Unibank.

 In the country there is only one index fund under PERA, and that is the BDO Equity Index Fund.
-It’s 1-year return is 9.25%.
-So if you’ve invested a year ago, this is how much it is now.

 The First Metro Philippine Equity Exchange Traded Fund (FMETF) is actually a fund but its stock is traded on the Philippine Stock Exchange.
 It’s a cross between a managed fund and a stock.

 So when you invest, you don’t go to a company like you do with a mutual fund or UITF.
 Instead, you open a stock broker’s account that can let you buy and sell stocks on the exchange.